Maintaining Strong Family Bonds Through Divorce Co-Parenting

 Parenting differences are one of the leading causes of divorce, but unfortunately, the challenges don’t usually stop once divorce paperwork has been signed.

 Divorce, even when amicable, is shown to have a significant impact on the mental health of children, especially in the short term.
-Many studies find that, regardless of things like academic achievement, self-esteem, and conduct, children of divorced families experience, on average, lower levels of well-being
+Many studies find that, regardless of things like academic achievement, self-esteem, and conduct, children of divorced families experience, on average, lower levels of well-being.

 Because of the emotional difficulty a child can experience in the face of divorce, strong family bonds are important for fostering emotional support, a sense of stability, security, self-esteem, and child development.

-Navigating the challenges of co-parenting
+Navigating the Challenges of Divorce Co-parenting

 Successful co-parenting requires mutual respect, appreciation, and compromise.
 This rule applies to parents who are together, divorced, or separated.
 In instances of serious issues, such as domestic violence or malicious parent syndrome, co-parenting may not be possible.